stixxnicky-lpa/loveparentingandautism/_posts/2025-06-08-the-tools-that-actually-help.md

 Communication in a neurodiverse relationship or family is not about one person learning to communicate better.
 It is about building a shared language — one that works for everyone's brain, not just the NT one.

 **Say what you mean.
 Mean what you say.**

+*(If you're new to understanding why direct communication matters so much, [Autism Explained](/blog/2025/06/07/autism-explained-what-nobody-tells-you-at-diagnosis/) covers the neurological reasons behind it.)*

 This sounds simple.
 It isn't.
 NT communication is full of implication, subtext, and the unspoken expectation that the other person will read between the lines.
 In a neurodiverse relationship, this is a recipe for constant misunderstanding.
 If you need something, say it directly.
 Not as a hint.
 Not wrapped in a question you don't actually want answered.
 Directly.